Skip to main content

 Consumer Insight

-A deductible is the amount you, the policyholder, owe before your insurance company starts paying its share of the loss.
+(A deductible is the amount you, the policyholder, owe before your insurance company starts paying its share of the loss.)

-Insurers do this to reduce their financial exposure.
-Here’s what you should know about named storm deductibles.
+Here's what you should know about named storm deductibles.

-In many hurricane-prone states, homeowners’ insurance policies include deductibles applying to damage caused by named storms.
-A named storm deductible is usually a percentage of the home’s value, making a policyholder responsible for a larger portion of a loss compared to their normal homeowners deductible.
 Percentages can range from 1% to 10% of the value of the insured home.
 For example, if a homeowners policy has a 5% named storm deductible on a $300,000 house the policyholder would be responsible for paying $15,000 out of pocket.
 Named storm deductibles can also be a fixed dollar amount.

 Read your policy to find out whether the deductible is per event, per season or per calendar year.
 If multiple named storms cause damage to your home during the coverage period, you may have to pay the deductible more than once.

-1. Deductibles for named storms can range between 1% to 10% of the value of your home.
-A higher deductible means a lower premium, but make sure you can afford the deductible if a claim arises.
+Remeber that a higher deductible means a lower premium, but make sure you can afford the deductible if a claim arises.

 Source: Hurricane Deductibles, CIPR